Notes on solving and playing peg solitaire on a computer: The complement problem

 Equation (\ref{eq:W}) states that \textit{the sets of winning board positions are complements of one another}.
-This is a remarkable result, and tells us that for a complement problem, we only need to store half the winning board positions.
+This is a remarkable result, it is due to a fundamental symmetry between pegs and holes\footnote{While the forward game jumps one peg over another peg into a hole, we can consider the backward game as jumping one hole over another hole into a peg!
+See ``Playing Backwards and Forwards" \cite[p.
+817-8]{WinningWays}.}.
+For a complement problem, we only need to store half the winning board positions.
 In order to calculate $\winning_n$ the work is halved as well, for we need only calculate the forward sets $\forward_n$ down to $k=\lfloor N/2 \rfloor$.
-After performing the intersection (\ref{eq:wcalc}), the remaining $\winning_n$ are then calculated using Equation (\ref{eq:wup}) or equivalently (\ref{eq:wdown}).
+After performing the intersection (\ref{eq:wcalc}), the remaining $\winning_n$ are then calculated using Equation (\ref{eq:wup}), which can be written using forward sets as

 Is storing winning board positions the most efficient technique?
 During the start of a game, it does not seem so, because all board positions that can be reached are winning.
 Perhaps it is better to store ``losing board positions", or positions from which a one peg finish at the starting hole cannot be reached?